 All City departments shall adhere to the provisions detailed in GML Sections 103 and 104-b, (as such sections may be amended from time to time) regardless of whether they are covered in this Manual.
-So long as there is compliance with these sections of State Law, the Director of Purchasing shall have ultimate discretion regarding any and all procurements.
+So long as there is compliance with these sections of State Law, the Purchasing Agent shall have ultimate discretion regarding any and all procurements.